Sri Lanka Podujana Peramuna: Self-exile and resignation of Gotabaya Rajapaksa

 On the morning of 13 July, Rajapaksa fled Sri Lanka and appointed Wickremesinghe as acting president in his absence.
 Rajapaksa emailed a letter of resignation to the speaker of the parliament on 14 July the next day, thus marking the end of Rajapaksa's presidency.
 The news of his resignation was celebrated by the public mainly at Galle Face and also in the other parts of Colombo.
-On 15 July, the parliamentary speaker Mahinda Yapa Abewardhana announced the official resignation of Rajapaksa.
+On 15 July, parliamentary speaker Mahinda Yapa Abewardhana announced the official resignation of Rajapaksa.
 Wickremesinghe was officially sworn in as the acting president, and was later elected in the 2022 Sri Lankan presidential election by the Parliament of Sri Lanka to complete the remainder of Rajapaksa's term.

 During the 2022 Sri Lankan presidential election, Dinesh Gunawardena temporarily succeeded Mahinda Rajapaksa as the de facto leader of the SLPP.
-Gunawardena would later become Prime Minister of Sri Lanka.
+Gunawardena would later become Prime Minister of Sri Lanka on 22 July 2022.
 On 15 December 2023, the National Convention of the SLPP was held, in which Mahinda Rajapaksa was reappointed as the party leader.